 In accordance with section 7.4 of the Code, during the year the board assessed the need for a specific internal audit process.
 The board concluded that H&M's present model of monitoring internal control is the most appropriate for the company.
-In the board's opinion this model, which the central departments such as Accounting, Expansion/Construction, Business Tech, Communications, Security and Supply Chain (including Logistics and Production) apply in the subsidiaries, as well as the work carried out in stores by internal process responsible from the local security departments, are well in line with the work performed in other companies by an internal audit department.
-It was therefore deemed that there was no need for an internal audit department.
+In the board's opinion this model - which the central departments such as Finance & Accounting, Growth, Supply Chain (including Logistics and Production), Business Tech, Communications, and Security apply in the subsidiaries - as well as the work carried out in stores by local security department representatives, are in line with the work performed in other companies by an internal audit department.
+The board therefore deemed that there was no need for an internal audit department.

-The issue of a specific internal audit department will be reviewed again in 2022.
+The issue of a specific internal audit department will be reviewed again in 2023.

-Stockholm, March 2022
+Stockholm, March 2023